Normal Gameplay

 Breakdown

-Reaching the haste breakpoint lets you cast an extra Engulf in between Stasis cooldowns, which is a significant increase in healing if you can make proper use of the extra cast, however if you can't reach it you should prioritize mastery over haste.
+Reaching the haste breakpoint lets you cast an extra engulf in between stasis cooldowns, which is a significant increase in healing if you make proper use of the extra cast.
+Reaching that point is not very hard and once you're past it you should give critical strike priority over haste.

-The specific breakpoint isn't a set number, as depending on the specific fight that you are doing and how much are you delaying your stasis you will need different amounts of Engulf cooldown to match everything together.
-At 15% it starts to become doable and at 20% you have ample room to work around it.
+The breakpoint isn't a set number, as depending on the specific fight that you are doing and how much are you delaying your stasis you will need different amounts of engulf cooldown to line up everything together.
+The recommended amount is around 16% as that will give you an extra engulf even if you are using stasis as soon as its back up.

-Mastery is your best overall healing stat, after that it's critical strike closely followed by haste once you're past the breakpoint, and finally versatility is the worst statistic.
+Mastery is your best overall healing stat, after that it's critical strike closely followed by haste once you're past the breakpoint, and finally versatility is the worst one but shouldn't be completely avoided as the multiplicative nature of secondary stats make it worth to get some of it once you're very high on the rest..

 Choosing Gear